 Time passes.
 Anthony is unable to stay faithful to Helen.
 He continues with adultery.
 Helen becomes pregnant and she’s now 6 months in.
 Anthony quits his acting hopes and takes up a job as a history teacher.
 The opening sequence, with Anthony (who is clearly married, ring on finger) in the sex club, is indicative of his adultery.
 This is Anthony drifting away from his commitment to his marriage.
 The squashing of the tarantula is indicative of squashing the commitment that is making him feel trapped – the wife and the baby.
 In my opinion, the sex club is only representative of Anthony cheating on his wife.
 In reality, Anthony is simply having another affair.
 Note when his wife asks him “Are you lying to me?”
 Anthony is not quick to say “No”.
 He stammers.
 After this, his wife asks him “Are you seeing her again?”.
 This scene shows us that Anthony is guilty of having an affair(s).

 However, Anthony is not sleeping around with Mary (Mélanie).
-The Mary we see throughout the film is only a part of his subconsciousness.
+The Mary we see throughout the Enemy Movie is only a part of his subconsciousness.
 Mary represents the temptations and carnal relationship that Anthony is having with other women behind his wife’s back.
 This is the reason why we are never really given an insight into who Mary is.

 Adam, the history teacher, is the actual job that Anthony actually holds.
 Anthony finds this extremely mundane and has associated this life with an alternate personality called Adam.
 Anthony sees himself as an interesting guy and all the parts of himself he’s not happy about and considers boring, he’s passed it onto an alter-ego by the name of Adam.